The Serengeti Cat---

 Profile: Straight line from the nose to the brow, then gently loping to the top of the head, flowing into an arched neck.

 Neck: Long in proportion to body.
-Thick with very little to no taper into back of head.
+Flowing from the shoulder with no taper into the back skull.

 BODY:

-Torso: Semi-foreign and solid.
+Torso: Semi-foreign and solid with a substantial torso of good depth.
 Rump and shoulders should be the same level giving a very upright posture.
 Males may be somewhat larger than females.

 Legs: Extremely long with medium boning and musculature.